-- (1) entity' means a regulatory authority, other national authority, system operator or other public or private body appointed under national law. - (2) 'synchronous area' means an area covered by synchronously interconnected TSOs, such as the synchronous areas of Continental Europe, Great Britain, Ireland-Northern Ireland and Nordic and the power systems of Lithuania, Latvia and Estonia, together referred to as 'Baltic' which are part of a wider synchronous area; - (3)'voltage' means the difference in electrical potential between two points measured as the
+- (1) entity' means a regulatory authority, other national authority, system operator or other public or private body appointed under national law. - (2) 'synchronous area' means an area covered by synchronously interconnected TSOs, such as the synchronous areas of Continental Europe, Great Britain, Ireland-Northern Ireland and Nordic, and the power systems of Lithuania, Latvia and Estonia, together referred to as 'Baltic' which are part of a wider synchronous area and the power system of Georgia.